Miles Poindexter

-Miles Poindexter (April 22, 1868 – September 21, 1946) was an American lawyer and politician.
+Miles Poindexter (April 22, 1868 – September 21, 1946) was an American lawyer, politician and diplomat.
 As a Republican and briefly a Progressive, he served one term as a United States representative from 1909 to 1911, and two terms as a United States senator from 1911 to 1923, representing the state of Washington.
 Poindexter also served as United States Ambassador to Peru during the presidential administrations of Warren Harding and Calvin Coolidge.

 Early life

 Poindexter was born in Memphis, Tennessee, the son of Josephine (Anderson) Poindexter and William B. Poindexter.
 His parents were residents of Malvern Hill in Henrico County, Virginia, and his father was an American Civil War veteran of the Confederate States Army.
 Poindexter was raised in Virginia, and attended the Fancy Hill Academy in Rockbridge County, Virginia.
 He then attended Washington and Lee University in Lexington, Virginia, from which he graduated with an LL.B. degree in 1891.

 Legal career

 After he graduated, Poindexter settled in Walla Walla, Washington, where he was admitted to the bar and began the practice of law.
 In 1892 he became the prosecuting attorney of Walla Walla County.
 He moved to Spokane, Washington in 1897 where he continued the practice of law.
 He served as the assistant prosecuting attorney for Spokane County from 1898 to 1904, and as a judge of the superior court from 1904 to 1908.